-Comment Response

-Not convinced that the proposed During the detailed design process,

-building with its cylindrical form fits in various forms were modelled including a

-with the buildings around it.
-Could a mansion block typology.
-As was

-mansion block type building come explained during the community

-forward instead? involvement programme, this approach

-would have resulted in negative impacts

-on daylight and sunlight to neighbours.

-The proposed form is a high quality

-design response which it is felt will

-positively enhance this part of Sloane

-- Avenue.

-The amenity of existing residents is The rationale for the design and form of

-very important and needs to be the building is explained in detail in the

-protected.
-How can privacy be Design and Access Statement which

-maintained and overlooking avoided? forms part of the planning submission.
-It

-aims to provide the best outcome for neighbouring amenity.
+2021 response: The rationale for the design and form of the building is explained in detail in the Design and Access Statement which forms part of the planning submission.
+It aims to provide the best outcome for neighbouring amenity.

-neighbouring amenity.

-A mansion block typology covering the

-full footprint of the site was considered.

-In addition to the modelled negative

-impacts in relation to sunlight and

-daylight which would result from such a

-massing, further analysis alongside

-townscape consultants Montagu Evans,

-deemed that it would also not be

-appropriate for this particular location

-along Sloane Avenue.
-Due to the already

-tall and high density nature of the

-existing neighbouring mansion blocks, a

-building of this type, occupying the full

-extent of the site would exacerbate the

-oppressive sense of enclosure to this area.
-Instead, in order to create a point

-of relief within the Sloane Avenue

-streetscape, it was deemed to break up

-this mass to a more appropriate shape

-which would allow light to pass around it

-and create a point of focus and relief

-along the streetscape.
-The preferred

-design solution is a taller element, set

-back from the street frontage with a

-reduced footprint to provide a more

-slender form and make the increased

-height sit more comfortably within the

-townscape.
-It also preserves light passing

-around the building, rather than over.

-Separation distances are within accepted

-guidelines for urban contexts such as this

-and it is considered that privacy will not

-be compromised in any unacceptable

-way.
+A mansion block typology covering the full footprint of the site was considered.
+In addition to the modelled negative impacts in relation to sunlight and daylight which would result from such a massing, further analysis alongside townscape consultants Montagu Evans, deemed that it would also not be appropriate for this particular location along Sloane Avenue.
+Due to the already tall and high density nature of the existing neighbouring mansion blocks, a building of this type, occupying the full extent of the site would exacerbate the oppressive sense of enclosure to this area.
+Instead, in order to create a point of relief within the Sloane Avenue streetscape, it was deemed to break up this mass to a more appropriate shape which would allow light to pass around it and create a point of focus and relief along the streetscape.
+The preferred design solution is a taller element, set back from the street frontage with a reduced footprint to provide a more slender form and make the increased height sit more comfortably within the townscape.
+It also preserves light passing around the building, rather than over.
+Separation distances are within accepted guidelines for urban contexts such as this and it is considered that privacy will not be compromised in any unacceptable way.